China inflation kicks off week with a bang

 [Source: Reuters]

-A look at the day ahead in Asian markets from Jamie McGeever, the financial markets columnist.
+A look at the day ahead in Asian markets from Jamie McGeever, financial markets columnist.

 A clutch of key economic data releases showing whether China is starting to emerge from its post-lockdown funk, and monetary policy decisions – and more importantly, guidance – from New Zealand and South Korea will be the main regional drivers for Asian markets this week.